EAngineer/mktosync/README.md

 # mktosync
 Public repository for Marketo sync tool.
 This helper utility is something I wrote to learn Ruby language.
-The key initial proglem to solve was the way how Marketo provides its data only in batches.
+The key initial proglem to solve was the way how Marketo provides its data only in batches when accessed through the API (i.e., by any 3rd-party integration or data sync tool).
 At the time, I did not have a suitable iPaaS or data extraction service available to handle that, so I took this as an opportunity to build a proof-of-concept, and also learn Ruby basics.

 Since then (about 2020) I'm sure things have changed, and likely very good solutions can be found for this purpose.